maxdemidov/maze-service/README.md

 About processors:

-* First implementation - ChunkProcessor.
+* First implementation - SequenceProcessor.
-  ChunkProcessor stores all active connection handlers (as ActorRef) in Map by their Id (as they registered).
+  SequenceProcessor stores all active connection handlers (as ActorRef) in Map by their Id (as they registered).
   If some client lost connection it would be unregistered, by appropriate command from those client's handler.
   ProcessData command carries a chunk of events from the event source (as ByteString).
   ProcessClean will have sent to clean state and to stop all inner actors in case the event source closed his connection.